-Judith Koenig is a senior program officer for the Board on Testing and Assessment.
-Since 1999, she has directed measurement-related studies designed to inform education policy, including studies on the National Assessment of Educational Progress, inclusion of special needs students in assessment programs, developing assessments for state and federal accountability programs, and setting standards for the National Assessment of Adult Literacy.
-From 1984 to 1999, she worked at the Association of American Medical Colleges on the Medical College Admission Test, directing operational programs and leading a comprehensive research program on the examination.
-Prior to that, she worked for 10 years as a special education teacher and diagnostician.
-She has a B.A.
-(1975) in special education from Michigan State University, an M.A.
-(1984) in psychology from George Mason University, and a Ph.D.
-(2003) in educational measurement, statistics, and evaluation from the University of Maryland.
+Judith A. Koenig is a senior program officer with the National Research Council’s Board on Testing and Assessment where, since 1999, she has directed measurement-related studies designed to inform education policy.
+Her work has included studies on NAEP; teacher licensure and advanced-level certification; inclusion of special needs students and English language learners in assessment programs; developing assessments for state and federal accountability programs in K-12 and adult education; setting standards for the National Assessment of Adult Literacy; assessing 21st century skills; and using value-added methods for evaluating schools and teachers.
+Previously, from 1984 to 1999, she worked at the Association of American Medical Colleges on the Medical College Admission Test where she directed operational programs and led a comprehensive research program on the examination.
+Prior to that, she worked for ten years as a special education teacher and diagnostician.
+She received a B.A. in special education from Michigan State University, an M.A. in psychology from George Mason University, and a Ph.D. in educational measurement, statistics, and evaluation from the University of Maryland.